-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION that may be coordinated to improve air and water quality, improve natural resource protection, increase the availability of affordable housing, improve transportation, meet greenhouse gas emissions reduction goals, encourage sustainable land use planning, and revitalize urban and community centers in a sustainable manner.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION landscape fires and in areas identified as federal opportunity zones or in areas that have an average household income of 5% below the state's median household income.
+Existing law establishes the Strategic Growth Council in state government consisting of various state agency heads and 3 public members.
+Existing law assigns to the council certain duties relative to the identification and review of activities and funding programs of state agencies that may be coordinated to improve air and water quality, improve natural resource protection, increase the availability of affordable housing, improve transportation, meet greenhouse gas emissions reduction goals, encourage sustainable land use planning, and revitalize urban and community centers in a sustainable manner.
 Proposed Law: This bill would add a definition of the task force for purposes of those provisions and recast the median household income threshold from 5% below to at or below 5% of the state's median household income.
 This bill would require the council, in consultation with stakeholders and relevant permitting agencies, to prepare and submit a report to the Legislature that provides a scoping plan for the state to meet its organic waste, climate change, and air quality mandates, goals, and targets and would require the scoping plan to include, among other things, recommendations on policy and funding support for the beneficial reuse of organic waste.
-AB 161 Ting Amended April 02, 2019 Assembly Committee on Privacy and Consumer Protection.
-Existing Law: Certain stores are prohibited from providing a single-use carryout bag to a customer at the point of sale and prohibits full-service restaurants from providing single-use plastic straws to consumers unless requested by the consumer.
-Existing law prohibits a person, firm, partnership, association, or corporation that accepts credit cards for the transaction of business from requesting or requiring the cardholder to provide personal identification information, which is then recorded, as a condition to accepting the credit card as payment in full or in part for goods or services. i rotection.
-Proposed Law: This bill would require, on and after January 1, 2022, a proof of purchase provided to a consumer by a business to be provided only in electronic form, except as provided.
+AB 161 Ting ing Amended June 27, 2019 Senate Committee on Appropriations.
+Existing Law: Certain stores are prohibited from providing a single-use carryout bag to a customer at the point of sale, and prohibits full-service restaurants from providing single-use plastic straws to consumers unless requested by the consumer.
+Letter of Support sent to Senate Committee on Proposed Law: This bill would require a business that accepts payment through cash, credit or debit transactions, subject to certain exceptions, to provide a proof of purchase to be provided to a consumer only at the consumer's option and would prohibit a business from printing a paper proof of purchase if the consumer opts to not receive a proof of purchase, unless otherwise required by state or federal law.
+The bill would prohibit a paper proof of purchase by a business from containing bisphenol A or bisphenol S, and from including items not essential to the transaction, including, but not limited to, coupons or advertisements.
 The bill would specify that the first and 2nd violations of that provision would result in a notice of violation and any subsequent violation would be punishable by a civil penalty of \$25 for each day the business is in violation, but not to exceed an annual total of \$300.
 The bill would authorize the Attorney General, a district attorney, or a city attorney to enforce the provision.
-This bill would exempt from that requirement a person, firm, partnership, association, or corporation that is a business, as would be defined pursuant to the above provisions, and is requesting personal identification information that is necessary to provide the cardholder with a receipt in electronic form.
-AB 176 Cervantes Amended April 12, 2019.
-Existing Law: The Sales and Use Tax Law imposes taxes on retailers measured by the gross receipts from the sale of tangible personal property sold at retail in this state, or on the storage, use, or other consumption in this state of tangible personal property purchased from
+The bill would make these provisions operative on January 1, 2022.
+Appropriations on August 6, 2019.
+Letter of Support sent to Senate Committee on Environmental Quality on July 1, 2019.
+Letter of Support sent to Senate Committee on